Recipes for Resistance

 Long in the making, it initially started as a zine and has grown into a group exhibition of five artists: Sabba Khan, Jasleen Kaur, Navi Kaur and Raju Rage.
-Artist in residence Yas Lime will be creatively responding to the exhibition in its duration.
-The show includes video, photography, audio, illustration and sculpture, with a library of resources that explores food, migration and politics in nuance and complexity.
+Artist in residence Yas Lime creatively responded to the exhibition in its duration.
+The show included video, photography, audio, illustration and sculpture, with a library of resources that explores food, migration and politics in nuance and complexity.
 The exhibition is a culmination of research, collection and relationship building by Raju Rage.

-Some themes of the exhibition and publication are: allotments, foraging, migration, queerness, diaspora; anorexia and eating disorders; indigenous ingredients, edible archives, memory and body, cross generational conversations, legacy, community kitchens, coloniality, gender, caste, hybridity and fusion, and of course pleasures.
+Themes of the exhibition and publication: allotments, foraging, migration, queerness, diaspora; anorexia and eating disorders; indigenous ingredients, edible archives, memory and body, cross generational conversations, legacy, community kitchens, coloniality, gender, caste, hybridity and fusion, and of course pleasures.